Who Is Credit Collection Services?

 Laws governing credit repayment can be complicated and difficult to understand.
-Even if the law is on your side, it can be difficult to get CCS or other creditors to fully comply with it.
+Even if the law is on your side, it can be difficult to get a debt collector or original creditor to fully comply with it.

 They may use their size and manpower to try to intimidate you.
 Tactics include forcing you to make multiple phone calls, filing forms over and over, or shuffling you from agent to agent who asks for the same information again and again.

 If you feel like you are doing everything that you can but still aren’t getting anywhere, it may be time to leave matters to professionals with a history of dealing with collection agencies.

 Consider contacting one of our recommended credit repair companies to dispute collections on your credit report listed by CCS.

-Professionals like Lexington Law help you to understand your rights, remove collections, and negotiate with creditors on your behalf.
+Professionals can help you to understand your rights, remove collections, and negotiate with creditors on your behalf.

 Credit Collection Services and companies like them rely on their knowledge of the system to coerce you to pay money that you may not owe.
 Or worse, they may try to make you pay more money than you are required.

 Firms like Lexington Law can get you back on track.
 Yes, it’ll cost a bit of money, but you’ll save yourself countless hours of hassle.
 Not to mention end up with a much better chance of clearing up your credit report.

 Whether you’ve just started hearing from Credit Collection Services or have been dealing with them for months, don’t be discouraged or intimidated.
 Not only do you have legal rights, you also have multiple options for exercising them.